Tejaskadu2203/Swiggy-Dataset-EDA-Visualizations/README.md

-# Swiggy-Dataset-EDA-Visualizations
-This project performs an end-to-end Exploratory Data Analysis (EDA) on a simulated Swiggy food-delivery dataset using Python, Pandas, NumPy, Matplotlib, and Seaborn.
-It uncovers insights about order patterns, delivery trends, outlet performance, item categories, customer behavior, and revenue distribution to support data-driven decision-making.
+A simple data analysis project where I explored a simulated Swiggy food-delivery dataset using Python.
+The goal was to understand customer trends, restaurant performance, and delivery behaviour using Pandas and visualizations.

+🔍 What I Did

+Cleaned and prepared the dataset

+Performed exploratory data analysis (EDA)

+Created visualizations for trends and patterns

+Identified top cuisines, delivery insights, and rating behaviour

+Generated meaningful business insights

+🛠️ Tools Used

+Python

+Pandas

+Matplotlib & Seaborn

+Jupyter Notebook